andOlga/umineko-catbox-english/README.md

 - [The 07th-Expansion wiki](https://07th-expansion.fandom.com/wiki/07th_Expansion_Wiki), which had a translation for Our Confession as well as most of the new Tsubasa stories.
 - A random person who just showed up on the Hinamizawa Discord one day with the nickname of "last-note", dumped a full translation of Last Note, and left.
 - The original translation of the PC version of Umineko by [The Witch Hunt](https://witch-hunt.com).
 While their work isn't being used directly, without these people Umineko would have never made it to the West in any form at all.
 - And, of course, the game itself, created by 07th-Expansion and producted (sic) by Entergram.
-Please buy the game on the [eShop](https://store-jp.nintendo.com/list/software/70010000012343.html) to support the creators.
+Please [buy the game](https://store-jp.nintendo.com/list/software/70010000012343.html) to support the creators.
   - You can *technically* also buy the game on [PSN](https://store.playstation.com/ja-jp/product/JP0741-CUSA16973_00-UMINEKOSAKUZZZZZ), though that version isn't fully compatible with the patch, and the parts that *may be* compatible (romfs changes) are untested.
 If you get that one, you're on your own in trying to get it to run.
   - There are also a few various versions of Umineko native to PC.
 How good they are varies depending on the version you dig up, but none of them properly support the creators, none of them are compatible with this patch, and all of them have various missing content compared to the console release of the game.
     - This includes the Steam version, as it is a re-release of the old indie version of Umineko, and as such does not include any of the console version's improvements.
 Because of this, buying this release does not help support the creators of the console version in any way, though it *does* help support the author and the original creator of the series, Ryukishi07.
 The Steam version is also not compatible with this patch.